AntonioNoack/RemsEngine/README.md

 you just need to add all libraries.
 In Intellij Idea set the memory of the compiler (Settings/Build/Compiler) to more than 700 MB, as it becomes awfully slow with that amount, or even crashes.

-The main class for starting the video editor is me.anno.studio.Runner.
+The main class for starting the video editor is me.anno.remsstudio.Runner.

 ## Rem's Engine